 A visual survey of the subject building was conducted to determine if any USTs and ASTs were present.
-No USTs and ASTs were present within the surveyed area of the subject building.
+MPL did not observe any USTs and ASTs within the subject building.

-Since no underground and/or above ground storage tanks (USTs and ASTs) were observed or suspected to be present during the site survey, no further action is required.
+Since no USTs and ASTs were observed or suspected to be present during the site survey, no further action is required.